gheceam/quote-generator/README.md

 # quote-generator

-Generate random quotes leveraing quote API with the option to tweet the quote.
+Generate random quotes leveraging quote API with the option to tweet the quote.